SV

 Correct Answer: A. Basic Customs Duty

-Basic Customs Duty is still levied on imports and has not been merged into the GST system.
-However, Additional Duties of Customs (CVD) and Special Additional Duty (SAD) were replaced by IGST.
-This helps in regulating international trade and protecting domestic industries.
+• **Basic Customs Duty** = Basic Customs Duty is still levied on imports and has not been merged into the GST system. • **CVD and SAD replaced by IGST** — However, Additional Duties of Customs (CVD) and Special Additional Duty (SAD) were replaced by IGST on imports. • 💡 Wrong-option analysis: Luxury Tax: luxury tax was subsumed into GST; Central Excise Duty: central excise duty (except on petroleum and tobacco) has been subsumed into GST; Service Tax: service tax has been fully subsumed into GST.

 5